 - Phase II and a Half probably wouldn’t work as a real title, but as I mentioned over the past few weeks, The Animated Series and the films introduce a wide array of interesting new officers, then basically discards each of them in rapid succession.
 Even if they had to recast the entire group, it feels like undoing the assorted deaths and giving them a ship could have worked.

 - My Kingdom for a Sargh would have a pre-Federation Klingon—or a small group of Klingons—stranded on Earth near London in the Elizabethan Era, where he (or she) becomes the author who we know as Shakespeare.
-You could either go entirely with comedy, or you could take a quasi-educational route, where episodes revolve around comparing a play with similar prior plays.
+You could either go entirely with comedy, or you could take a quasi-educational route, where episodes revolve around comparing a play with similar prior plays, as Shakespeare takes his “import” and reshapes it to fit Earth culture.
 And, of course, you could play up the conspiracy theories by joining the alleged “real” authors of the plays into a secret society looking to discredit the strange playwright, some of whom our protagonist will eventually need to duel.

 - Housekeeping would spin primarily out of The Voyage Home, but would tell the story of the crew tasked with crisscrossing their way through the timeline, cleaning up after Starfleet crews who…applied a substandard level of care, shall we say?
 At least early stories would follow prior time travel adventures, meeting similar or the same people, but—much like Lower Decks, which I’ll talk about in a bit—once people understand the concept, you can just jump into an original episode, with no prior source material.